3 Things You Should Know About Cover Art

 Here’s what you CAN’T include:

-• Email addresses, URLS/websites, contact info (this includes social handles), or pricing
+• Email addresses, URLs/websites, contact info (this includes social handles), or pricing

 • Cut off text or images